NNPDF/nnpdf/doc/sphinx/source/vp/theorycov/examples.rst

 and Drell-Yan experiments only are considered.

 Note that as we are dealing with 5 theories, we need to set the ``fivetheories`` flag, which in this case is set to ``nobar``.
-This must be used in conjuction with the correct ``theoryids`` and ordering of ``theoryids`` in order not to throw an error.
+This must be used in conjunction with the correct ``theoryids`` and ordering of ``theoryids`` in order not to throw an error.